Best Vegas Buffets in 2026: Worth the Splurge (or Not)?

 But post-2020?
 Everything changed.

+As of May 2026, most casinos have realized that buffets are no longer the easy moneymakers they once were.
 Staffing costs, food waste, and tourists chasing “Instagram-worthy” food have pushed many to close or reinvent themselves.

 Anna and I have tested almost all of them — some multiple times (yes, for science).
 We’ve seen everything from jaw-dropping seafood towers to dry pancakes that should be declared a tourist trap.

-So here it is: the Local’s 2025 Buffet Survival Guide — what’s actually worth your money, and what’s better left off your plate.
+So here it is: the Local’s 2026 Buffet Survival Guide — what’s actually worth your money, and what’s better left off your plate.

 1 | Wynn Buffet – Elegance, Still Standing Strong